e-dyn/gloria/doc/source/user_guide/modeling_trends.rst

 Adjust the Prior Scale
 ----------------------

 Specifying changepoints or restricting their number works well if you have some prior knowledge.
 If you prefer to let the model decide where a changepoint is worthwhile, you can instead tighten ``changepoint_prior_scale``.
 This parameter controls the allowed magnitude of rate changes at changepoints.
 If you reduce the prior scale, large rate changes are permitted only when they significantly improve the model fit.
 Internally, Gloria realizes this by putting a sparse L1 prior on the size of each possible rate change.
-Here we use ``changepoint_prior_scale = 2.5e-3``, which is much stricter than the default value of ``0.05``.
+Here we use ``changepoint_prior_scale=5e-3``, which is much stricter than the default value of ``3``.
 Conversely, increasing changepoint_prior_scale above 0.05 makes the trend more agile, which can be useful if you suspect multiple genuine shifts.
 The result is similar to supplying an explicit list of changepoints.

 .. image:: pics/02_changepoints_fig05.png
   :align: center